leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 ```bash
 mvn javadoc:javadoc
 ```
-the documentation will be generated in the `target/site/apidocs` folder.
+The documentation will be generated in the `target/site/apidocs` folder.

 #### Interfaces